 Media Types: Any

-Summary: This standard provides guidelines for embedding content credentials in digital media to ensure provenance.
+Summary: This standard provides guidelines for embedding content credentials in digital media to ensure provenance tracking.
 It outlines methods for attaching metadata to digital assets, which can include information about the creator, creation date, and any modifications made to the content.
 This helps in maintaining a verifiable record of the content’s history.

 Content Credentials (ISO 22144)